nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/configure-apache.md

   title: Create a new virtual host configuration
 ---

-Many different web servers can serve Statamic, most notably, Apache and NGINX.
-Debian includes a running Apache web server by default, so this document will provide instructions for Apache only.
+Statamic is capable of being served from many different web servers, most notably, Apache and NGINX.
+Debian includes a running Apache web server by default, so this document provides instructions for Apache only.

 **Perform the following steps to configure Apache on Debian to serve your Statamic site:**